happycog/templatestarter2016/README.md

 #### Naming Classes

 - Try to extract things you see repeating over and over into classes so you can reuse them for the sake of speed.
 We use an Expressive CSS approach: class names should be very descriptive and never abbreviated.
 Follow bem syntax but map to the property/value if only one style is captured. ex. `.text-align--center`, `.position--relative`.
-Please review the `_tools.scss` partial to see whats written and available for reuse.
+Please review the `_library.tools.scss` partial to see whats written and available for reuse.

 #### Classing all the things

-- Please use BEM syntax if necessary, leverage utility classes as much as possible.
+- Please use BEM syntax if necessary, leverage expressive classes as much as possible (see `_library.tools.scss`).